brianhigh/research-computing/lab/command_line_intro.md

 mv path.txt bin/setpath.sh
 ```

+Here, the "." folder is an alias for the current folder.
+Notice how `find`
+takes the file/folder argument **before** the command options.
+The `/`
+following `bin/` is optional, but helps to identify this as a folder.

-## File viewing and retrieval Commands
+## File viewing and retrieval commands

 -   [cat](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/cat.html) [type]
     - display (or combine, "con**cat**enate") the contents of text files